-Program Description: High Road Academy of Howard County specializes in serving the instructional and social emotional needs of students with specific learning disabilities, autism and other academic and social differences in a supportive and structured environment.
-The High Road Schools build the confidence and competence of our students through individualized academic and behavioral interventions.
+Program Description: The High Road Academy of Howard County specializes in serving the instructional and social emotional needs of students with a variety of disabilities and other academic and social differences in a supportive and structured environment.
+High Road Academy of Howard County aims to build the confidence and competence of our students through individualized academic and behavioral interventions.

 The program offers personalized, interactive, multi-sensory instruction in reading, math, writing, and content areas.
 Each highly individualized student plan is designed with a focus on reaching the highest standards possible in keeping with the Maryland College and Career Readiness Standards.
-Students earn credits towards a Maryland High School Diploma.
+The majority of students enrolled earn credits towards a Maryland High School Diploma.
 Students working towards a Certificate of Attendance are also accepted to High Road Academy of Howard County.
-In addition to students with Specific Learning Disabilities, High Road Academy of Howard County also serves students with Speech and Language Impairment, Other Health Impaired, Nonverbal LD, Asperger's Disorder, as well as students with secondary Emotional Disability.

-High Road Academy of Howard County students are afforded a highly individualized, multi-sensory academic program based on careful assessment of strengths and needs.
-Pre- and post-test measures for word identification; word attack; vocabulary; comprehension; spelling; writing; math calculation; math problem solving; listening comprehension; receptive and expressive language; auditory processing; and memory provide the basis for instruction, materials, and intervention decisions.
-Primary emphasis is placed on intensive remedial reading programs, such as: Orton-Gillingham Based Programs (including The Wilson Program and SPIRE); Glass Analysis; Rewards; Morphographs; Software Programs: Fast forWord; Lexia; Brain Train; iReady; Read Naturally & Other Fluency Programs; Close Reading; Content Enhancement Strategies; FRAMING Routine; Unit Organizers; Visualizing & Verbalizing.
+In addition to students with Specific Learning Disabilities, High Road Academy of Howard County also serves students with Speech and Language Impairments, Other Health Impairments, Autism Spectrum Disorder and Emotional Disabilities, among others.
+High Road Academy of strengths and needs.
+Pre- and post-test measures for word identification, word attack, vocabulary, reading comprehension, spelling and written expression, math calculation and problem solving, listening comprehension, receptive and expressive language, auditory processing and memory provide the basis for instruction, materials, and intervention decisions.
+Primary emphasis is placed on intensive remedial programs, such as: Orton-Gillingham based programs (including

-High Road Academy of Howard County (continued)
+High Road Academy of Howard County